robertolozano/robertolozano/README.md

         - Preprocessing a dataset to reduce noise and keep the best features for seperability

     - I've worked on a face classification project that can accurately classify face images!
-    - Currently working on a real-life Pokedex that will utilize a
+    - Currently working on a real-life Pokedex that will utilize a trained model to recognize images of pokemon out in the real world

 - 📫 You can reach me at my email rlozano2@scu.edu or on LinkedIn: www.linkedin.com/in/r-lozano